 To start Rserve automatically every time you start Windows, copy Rserve.exe to the Startup folder in Windows.

-To suppress the command prompt window that otherwise appears when you run Rserve.exe from Windows, create a shortcut in your Startup folder like the following.
+If you would like to suppress the command prompt window that otherwise appears when you run Rserve.exe from Windows, create a shortcut in your Startup folder like the following.

 C:\Windows\System32\wscript.exe C:\Program Files\R\R-3.0.1\bin\x64\invis.vbs "C:\Program Files\R\R-3.0.1\bin\x64\Rserve.exe" %*